 - Misery Builds Character: Discussed in Romans 5:3-5 where Paul notes that suffering builds endurance, endurance builds character, and character builds hope.
 Considering the time period, he and many of the other Christians that were physically tortured and martyred for their faith knew what they were talking about from many experiences they could count by the lashes on their backs.

-- Nay-Theist: Paul accuses the atheists for being this in the first chapter which declares that existence of God is entirely evident and undeniable.
+- Nay-Theist: Paul accuses the atheists of really being this in the first chapter, which declares that the existence of God is entirely evident and undeniable.

 - The Pollyanna:

-- Romans 12:12 insists on followers to pray and hope during their time of tribulation.
+- Romans 12:12 insists followers pray and hope during their time of tribulation.

-- Chapter 8:28 says that God causes all things to work together for good for those who love Him.
+- Romans 8:28 says that God causes all things to work together for good for those who love Him.

 - The Power of Love: Chapter 8 concludes with an extensive list of things, ultimately concluding with "any created thing," that are powerless to separate us from the love of God.

 - Terror Hero: Those in high authority ordained by God are described as this in Romans 13:3-4 as it concerns to keep its subjects from doing evil."For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power?
 Do that which is good, and thou shalt have praise of the same: For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil."